TORNADO HQ: waiting on update ...

 special marine

-At 841 PM PDT, a thunderstorm capable of producing waterspouts was located 15 nm southwest of Gold Beach, moving northeast at 40 knots.
+At 459 PM PST, a severe thunderstorm capable of producing waterspouts was located 29 NM southwest of Point Ano Nuevo, moving northeast at 40 knots.

 show me the full warning